We’re going to describe and show you the sequence of events related to the Meadows Carpet Fire case.

 At 11:47pm there is a relatively small fire in the stairwell and in the above hallway.
 (The window shown here is part of that hallway.)
 Since the fire was so small, it would have taken many minutes to build up enough smoke to trigger the alarm, which, only coincidentally, sounded within seconds of when Ron entered the commons door.

-The person in red seems to have been involved in the circumstances creating the fire, but even he is innocent!
+The man in red seems to have been involved in the circumstances creating the fire, but even he is innocent!
 The fire was completely accidental and unexpected.

-According to the provided footage, the person in red approached the open firehall entry 1.5min after Ron had fully extinguished the hallway flames.
+According to the provided footage, the man in red approached the open firehall entry 1.5min after Ron had fully extinguished the hallway flames.

-The person in red says someone is still in a room “#136,” a room and room number which does not and did not even exist.
+The man in red says someone is still in a room “#136,” a room and room number which does not and did not even exist.

-The person in red seems to have thought the hallway fire ignited from a fire inside an apartment, but photos and reports show that only the hallway and stairwell were involved.
+The man in red seems to have thought the hallway fire ignited from a fire inside an apartment, but photos and reports show that only the hallway and stairwell were involved.

 Another time, he says, “I dropped one of my crutches and I went back up to grab it and I couldn’t find it.
 That’s when I started passing out.”